Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: Limitations

 \section{Limitations}

 As the first step on the LFP task, this work has the following limitations.
-First, the evidence information in LFPBench is extracted from publicly accessible judgment documents in China, which are typically summarized and may lack many details of the original evidence, making it more challenging to predict legal facts.
+First, the evidence information in LFPBench is extracted from publicly accessible judgment documents in China, which are typically summarized and may lack some details of the original evidence, making it more challenging to predict legal facts.
 Second, the scope of case types covered by LFPBench remains limited, as it does not include criminal or administrative litigation cases.
+However, we would like to note that focusing on civil cases within a single jurisdiction is a common practice for benchmarking LJP (see Table~\ref{tab:lfp_compare}).